LassoSoft/LassoGuide/lasso_guide_source/operations/protocols-pipes.rst

 TCP/SSL
 =======

-Secure sockets layer (SSL) support is provided through the `net_tcp_ssl` type.
+.. index:: SSL

+:abbr:`SSL (Secure Sockets Layer)` support is provided through the :type:`net_tcp_ssl` type.
 This type inherits from :type:`net_tcp`, so all of its methods are available plus a few SSL-specific additions.
-SSL is turned on and off for connections which are already established.
-When being used as a server, a net_tcp_ssl object will return new net_tcp_ssl objects with SSL turned on.
+SSL is turned on and off for connections that are already established.
+When being used as a server, creating new :type:`net_tcp_ssl` objects will return :type:`net_tcp` objects with SSL turned on.

 Creating net_tcp_ssl Objects